patters-match/z88/readme.txt

     cd <z88 project>/tools/ozvm
     makejar.bat (or ./makejar.sh)

-This will create the z88.jar executable Java file.
+This will create the z88.jar executable Java file in <Project Home>/bin.
 Run OZvm with

-    java -jar z88.jar
+    cd <Project Home>/bin; java -jar z88.jar

+Many scripts are integrated in the project that know the location of the executable binary.

 Windows users may create an EXE program (a Java JAR file wrapper).
 You need to install Launch4J (http://launch4j.sourceforge.net/), and